 - Diversify your business and bring in young staff to help keep your business relevant and fresh.

-Judith Papo, President of Legal Shred, discusses how she grew her business with a personal connection and personal touch.
+Judith Papo, President of Legal Shred, discussed how she grew her business with a personal connection and personal touch.

 - Look for new business opportunities based on existing needs.

 - Take advantage of business resources such as SCORE.

 - Read Good to Great and Built to Last by Jim Collins.

 - Having a business partner helps you focus on the parts of your business you enjoy.

 Dan Pizzarelli, Owner of DC Sports and DC Indoor Golf, talked about the startup of his indoor golf concept and the decision to take over the old Fun Central property to renovate, rejuvenate and add amenities and features.

 - When working with new employees, give them lots of direction.